mtrohman/heiswayi.github.io/_posts/2016-12-28-experiment-with-project-notme.md

 ### Other technical info

-The startup of this application will sit in the tray system which is using `System.Windows.Forms.NotifyIcon()`.
-I use `.ini` file for saving the configurations as it's easy for me to manually modify the configuration directly to the `.ini` file.
+The startup mode of this application will sit in the tray system which is using `System.Windows.Forms.NotifyIcon()`.
+I use `.ini` file for saving/updating the configurations as it's easy for me to manually modify the configuration directly to the `.ini` file.
 [The .INI file class is available on my gist.](https://gist.github.com/heiswayi/56f4707a6cf45161807989db24dc3cea) For logging, I use my own [SimpleLogger class](https://heiswayi.github.io/2016/creating-super-simple-logger-class-in-csharp).
-Other than that, I use [MouseKeyHook library](https://github.com/gmamaladze/globalmousekeyhook) by George Mamaladze for capturing any keyboard inputs, mouse actions and movement globally.
+Other than that, I use [MouseKeyHook library](https://github.com/gmamaladze/globalmousekeyhook) by George Mamaladze for globally capture any keyboard inputs, mouse actions and movement.

 _Note: This article will be revised/updated again once the project is totally complete._